|

 The residency program at UC Irvine's Department of Neurological Surgery is designed to provide experience in adult and pediatric neurosurgical practice.
 Practice settings include the university's medical center, health maintenance organizations and private practice sites.

-In addition to these clinical rotations, our residents are trained in neuropathlogy and neuroradiology.
+In addition to these clinical rotations, our residents are trained in neuropathology and neuroradiology.
 Residents also undergo an extensive didactic program of core lectures, seminars and neurosurgery journal clubs, conferences and grand rounds as well as a full year of research activities that they select.

-They are expected to take the American Board of Neurological Surgery (ABNS) written examination for either practice or credit each year of training beginning with the PGY-2 year.The earliest year they can take the examination for credit is PGY-4.
+They are expected to take the American Board of Neurological Surgery (ABNS) written examination for either practice or credit each year of training beginning with the PGY-1 year.
+The earliest year they can take the examination for credit is PGY-4.
 Residents must pass the ABNS exam by the completion of PGY-6 in order to progress to the final chief residency year.

 CHOC Children's Hospital of Orange County

-CHOC is a 202-bed, not-for-profit pediatric hospital in Orange that offers a full spectrum of healthcare services including most specialities.
+CHOC is a 202-bed, not-for-profit pediatric hospital in Orange that offers a full spectrum of healthcare services including most specialties.
 CHOC has pediatric medical/surgical units, a pediatric intensive care unit, a neonatal intensive care unit, a cardiovascular intensive care unit, a neuroscience unit and an oncology intensive care unit.
 At present, it is the 15th busiest pediatric hospital in the United States.

 PGY-1 is a categorical year of training under the direction of the Department of Neurological Surgery.
-Students do not need to match and interview separately with general surgery for the PGY-1 internship year.

 For more information on matching, please visit the Society of Neurological Surgeons (SNS) website.